Wholesale & Cooperation: 📧 sales@ultrassist.com

 Preparation

-• Perform hand hygiene and use sterile equipment.
+• Perform hand hygiene and use aseptic technique

 Insertion